-6.3.1.1 Describe how the Tribal Lead Agency establishes payment rates: The TLA compared Arizona State payment rates charged by child care providers across Arizona (Market Rate Survey) and established rates comparable to the AZ DES rates.
+6.3.1.1 Describe how the Tribal Lead Agency establishes payment rates: The TLA compared Arizona State Payment rates (Market Rate Survey) and established rates comparable to the Arizona Standard rates.

 6.3.2 Base Payment Rates

 Tribal Lead Agencies are required to set base payment rates at least at a level sufficient to cover the costs to the provider of the health, safety, quality, and staffing requirements included in the CCDBG Act and Final Rule.